Silverchair have officially called it quits after being a band for almost 20 years, or have they?

 Here's hoping in a few years they can try making music together again!

-You have read this article Biography / Blog / Silverchair with the title Silverchair Retrospective: 1992 – 2011.
-You can bookmark this page URL http://thewhigs.blogspot.com/2011/05/silverchair-retrospective-1992-2011.html.
+with the title Silverchair Retrospective: 1992 – 2011.
+You can bookmark this page URL https://thewhigs.blogspot.com/2011/05/silverchair-retrospective-1992-2011.html.
 Thanks!

 No comment for "Silverchair Retrospective: 1992 – 2011"